Perspective • ~15 mins read • January 6, 2026

 Defining Behavioural Boundaries

 Similar boundary frameworks apply across domains.
 A manufacturing system will generate cost estimates based on historical data and defined parameters, but will not commit to delivery timelines without human approval.
 A healthcare system will surface relevant research and facilitate information gathering, but will not provide diagnostic conclusions.
 An agricultural compliance system will structure certification documentation, but will not certify compliance without human validation.
-In each case, the boundaries reflect both regulatory requirements and organisational risk tolerance, and they are enforced through architecture rather than relying on model behaviour alone.
+In each case, the boundaries reflect both regulatory requirements and organisational risk tolerance, and they are enforced through architecture rather than relying solely on model behaviour.

 Data Handling and Environment Boundaries

-With architecture and governance in place, the remaining determinant of success is adoption: whether the system survives real-world variability and becomes part of daily operations rather than a stranded pilot.
+With architecture and governance in place, the remaining determinant of success is adoption.
+Whether the system survives real-world variability and becomes part of daily operations rather than a stranded pilot.

 Why Pilots Fail and What Scales Instead